Yuan-Meng/personal_website/content/posts/mle_interviews.md

 ### Ranking

 Ranking is the revenue-generator of consumer-facing companies --- without search/discovery/ads, companies can't make money.
-This is why ranking is one of the most impactful and exiting domains and has the most job openings (arguable tied with NLP).
+This is why ranking is one of the most impactful and exiting domains and has the most job openings (arguably tied with NLP).

 I recently summarized classic search ranking papers in a blog post, [An Evolution of Learning to Rank](https://www.yuan-meng.com/posts/ltr/).
 You can find the original papers in the ["Learn More"](https://www.yuan-meng.com/posts/ltr/#learn-more) section.

-The sibling of search is recommendation, where users don't submit a query yet we still want to read their minds and show appealing contents to them.
+Recommendation is the sibling of search, where users don't submit a query yet we still read their minds and show appealing contents to them.
 To gain a deep understanding of this domain, my friend recommended [深度学习推荐系统](https://www.amazon.com/%E6%B7%B1%E5%BA%A6%E5%AD%A6%E4%B9%A0%E6%8E%A8%E8%8D%90%E7%B3%BB%E7%BB%9F%EF%BC%88%E5%85%A8%E5%BD%A9%EF%BC%89-%E5%8D%9A%E6%96%87%E8%A7%86%E7%82%B9%E5%87%BA%E5%93%81-%E7%8E%8B%E5%96%86/dp/7121384647/ref=sr_1_1?crid=XZSJ6ZW1282A&dib=eyJ2IjoiMSJ9.BxuHruDCtEpyjInRfwvRFn7pyNHfnLqM9I7MhiVO4QjP5NwIPzDAXhfcdM4N-9cc.-Amg_ZFv605zkwdYZmfQJIg4d3GGoacM4rlgWcwz29c&dib_tag=se&keywords=%E6%B7%B1%E5%BA%A6%E5%AD%A6%E4%B9%A0%E6%8E%A8%E8%8D%90%E7%B3%BB%E7%BB%9F&qid=1710629348&sprefix=%E6%B7%B1%E5%BA%A6%E5%AD%A6%E4%B9%A0%E6%8E%A8%E8%8D%90%E7%B3%BB%E7%BB%9F%2Caps%2C141&sr=8-1) by Zhe Wang, who used to be the Head of Engineering at TikTok.
 This book not only reviews the evolution of recommendation models from traditional collaborative filtering to emerging deep learning architectures, but also speaks from practical experience of productionizing such models.
 Unfortunately for non-Chinese speakers, this book is only written in Chinese.
 I also find Gaurav Chakravorty's [blog](https://substack.com/@recsysml) and [repo](https://github.com/gauravchak) a gold mine of practical rec models knowledge.
-For instance, in this [two-tower model repo](https://github.com/gauravchak/two_tower_models), Gaurav started with a bare bone structure and gradually components such as user history embeddings, position debiasing, and a light ranker, which is highly educational.
+For instance, in this [two-tower model repo](https://github.com/gauravchak/two_tower_models), Gaurav started with a bare bone structure and gradually introduced components such as user history embeddings, position debiasing, and a light ranker, which is highly educational.

 I don't know much about ads, which has extra concerns (e.g., calibration, bidding) on top of search/recs.
 I've turned down recruiters reaching out for ads positions.